bobbramillan/bobbramillan/README.md

 **[New Grad Jobs API](https://github.com/bobbramillan/internship-api)** | Java • Spring Boot • PostgreSQL
 Public REST API auto-syncing 2025/2026 new grad job listings every 30 minutes from SimplifyJobs.
 Deployed to Railway.

+**[Knickerbockers](https://www.knickerbockers.nyc)** | HTML • CSS • JavaScript • Vercel • Supabase
+Website to find curated selection of Knicks fan merch and gear from the 2026 championship.
+Auto-syncs suggestions from Serper that are then sent for manual approval.
+Users may also suggest merch to be listed.

 ---

 ![](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=radical)